calmh/smartos-platform-upgrade/README.md

 Installation
 ------------

 Drop the script in `/opt/local/bin` on the GZ.
+Edit it to select the desired mirror/download site at the top.

 Usage
 -----